Old Town Vienna Walking Tour:

 11. Mozart’s Vienna Apartments (Mozarthaus):

-About Mozart’s Apartments: Most of Mozart’s life was spent in his hometown of Salzburg, but he also had close ties to Vienna.
-It started when Empress Maria Teresa brought the young prodigy in to play a concert at Schönbrunn Palace as a child and continued when Mozart moved here in 1781 to get out from under the thumb of Salzburg’s archbishop.
+About Mozart’s Apartments: Mozart spent most of his life in Salzburg, but he also had close ties to Vienna.
+It started when Empress Maria Teresa brought the young prodigy in to play a concert at Schönbrunn Palace as a child and continued when Mozart moved here in 1781 to escape the thumb of Salzburg’s archbishop.

-Mozart was taken in by Vienna’s Archbishop Colloredo and lived his monastery for six weeks in the year 1781 from March 16th until May 2nd.
-The monastery was built in 1375 for the Teutonic Knights, and its intimate Sala Terrena concert hall where Mozart performed still hold live chamber music performance you can attend.
-Sala Terrena is Vienna’s oldest concert hall and was painted the Venetian late Renaissance style in the mid-1700s making it a fantastic place to hear a string quartet.
+Mozart was taken in by Vienna’s Archbishop Colloredo and lived in his monastery for six weeks in the year 1781 from March 16th until May 2nd.
+The monastery was built in 1375 for the Teutonic Knights, and its intimate Sala Terrena concert hall, where Mozart performed, still holds live chamber music performances you can attend.
+Sala Terrena is Vienna’s oldest concert hall and was painted in the Venetian late Renaissance style in the mid-1700s, making it a fantastic place to hear a string quartet.

-The family’s apartment only had 4 main rooms, but with its city center location and rich details cost 450 florins a year to rent which was more than Mozarts dad’s annual salary.
+The family’s apartment only had four main rooms, but with its city center location and rich details, it cost 450 florins a year to rent, which was more than Mozart’s dad’s annual salary.
 Although Mozart was horrible at saving money, he was making a lot of it teaching piano to young aristocrats mixed in with significant commission works.
 To the sculptured ceiling in the Camesina room.
-The Mozarthaus Museum is quite popular with theatergoers as the apartment is where Mozart wrote his famous opera The Marriage of Figaro which premiered in Vienna.
+The Mozarthaus Museum is quite popular with theatergoers as the apartment is where Mozart wrote his famous opera The Marriage of Figaro, which premiered in Vienna.

-Most of the items on display at the Mozarthaus Museum today are from the time of Mozart and not actually his stuff, but it all helps to give a peek into his time here.
-Tours start on the 3rd floor of the building covering details of Mozart’s time in Vienna.
-The displays focus on where Mozart lived and performed, who his friends and supporters were, his relationship to the Freemasons, his passion for games and much more.
-The presentation on the 2nd-floor deals with Mozart’s operatic famous works he wrote while living here, and the apartment on the 1st floor focuses more on Mozart and his family.
-The basement also has a vaulted ceiling event space that often holds piano concerts.
+Most of the items on display at the Mozarthaus Museum today are from the time of Mozart and is not actually his stuff, but it all helps to give a peek into his time here.
+Tours start on the 3rd floor of the building, covering details of Mozart’s time in Vienna.
+The displays focus on where Mozart lived and performed, who his friends and supporters were, his relationship with the Freemasons, his passion for games, and much more.
+The presentation on the 2nd floor deals with Mozart’s famous operatic works he wrote while living here, and the apartment on the 1st floor focuses more on Mozart and his family.
+The basement also has a vaulted ceiling event space often holding piano concerts.

 Mozarthaus Cost: 11€ for Adults, 4.5€ for Children, also has a family rate of 24€ (up to 2 Adults, 3 kids).
 Discounted Tickets: You can save money and get a free audio guide by pre-booking HERE.
 Mozarthaus Hours: Daily from 10am-7pm; last entrance 6:30pm; least crowded 10am-Noon.
 Mozarthaus Website: (here).
 Sala Terrena Concerts: 90-minute concerts are on Thurs, Fri, & Sun at 7:30pm and Sat at 6pm.
 Sala Terrena Website: (here).